DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 G_t := \nabla_W L_{\tilde S_t}(W_t).
 $$

-This decomposition already suggests the answer.
-The previous weight matrix is shrunk by the factor $1-2\mu\lambda$, and then a fresh stochastic gradient update is injected.
-So the main question becomes:
+This already points to the answer.
+The previous weight matrix is shrunk by the factor $1 - 2\mu\lambda$, and then a fresh stochastic gradient is added.
+So the key question becomes:

 > **What kind of matrix is $G_t$?**

-## Step 1: one example gives a rank-1 gradient
+## One example gives a rank-1 gradient

 Consider a single training example $x$.
 Since